rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 </article>
 </details>

-?>***Tips***: You can customize the `transaction_details` to include more information such as customer_details, item_details, and so on.
-For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>
+?>***Tips***: You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
+For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).
 It is recommended to add more details regarding transaction, so that these details can get added to the report.
-The report can be viewed on the dashboard.
+This report can be viewed from the dashboard.

 #### Sample response
 A sample *Charge API* response is shown below.